bpptkg/komapy/docs/tutorials/addons_plot.rst

     chart.render()
     chart.save('figure.png')

-Sometimes, you need to access the addons plot name by its string name instead of native function, you can add your addons plot function to the KomaPy global addons registers:
+Sometimes, you need to access the add-on plot name by its string name instead of native function, you can add your add-on plot function to the KomaPy global add-ons registers:

 .. code-block:: python